carbon-design-system/carbon-react-native/README.md

 // Using an icon directly in your own component.
 You can use our helper.
 See `createIcon` params for options.
 <View>{createIcon(icon, 20, 20)}</View>
 ```

+### Overriding Themes

+You can override the default Carbon theme (Carbon Colors and IBM Plex) by using the built in theme override calls.
+These should be done first in your app during a loading state or initial load.
+If done after app load any component already rendered needs to redraw state.

+#### Overriding colors

+Colors can be overridden by using `overrideLightTheme` or `overrideDarkTheme`.
+If you wish to use only one theme for your app you can simply `forceTheme` as well to lock the app to a single theme.
+Colors are written in camelCase and follow the tokens found at [Carbon Design Systems](https://carbondesignsystem.com/guidelines/color/tokens).

+#### Overriding fonts

+Fonts can be overridden on individual components by overriding the style (`fontFamily`, `fontWeight`).
+However, you can also override them globally.
+By calling `overrideFonts` which takes in a family and weight for each of the internal font groups components use.
+If you use a font be sure to use one that is supported on the OS you are running.
+Android and iOS have different supported fonts.
+You can also use custom fonts as long as you bundle them as part of your app.
+It is a similar process to how we add Plex above in the "Getting started" section.

 ## Contributing